atsepkov/Graphene/README.md

 If you have ideas for how to handle this case or other improvements, feel free to contribute.

 #### Will this work if I point it to a specific news story or blog entry via `url` keyword?
-Not right now, this is not meant to be a complete replacement for your regular browser.
+Not yet, but almost.
+This is not meant to be a complete replacement for your regular browser.
 It's designed to process aggregate-based webpages and extracting key information for each link.
-It will not extract arbitrary text in the middle of the page.
-Enhancing it in such a way in the future is feasible, however.
-The use case would be fetching technical documents for websites like MDN without leaving the terminal.
+It can extract arbitrary text from a webpage and render it as markdown, but for now you need to drive from an aggregate website first.

 #### How does it work?
 How does it know which groups are signfiicant and which is the main one?
 It uses heuristics similar to what a human would do when navigating to a page.
 Groups that take up more visual space on the page are deemed more important.